The Fi Story: From Google Pay to Neobanking Pioneer

 The Foundation (2019)

 They left Google to start Epifi (later Fi).
-Their goal was to build an "Intelligent Bank Account."
-They raised one of the most prestigious seed rounds from Sequoia and Google itself.
+Their goal was to build an "intelligent bank account."
+They raised one of the most prestigious seed rounds, backed by Sequoia and others, and went on to raise roughly $137M in total at a valuation that peaked near $522M.

 The "Working Professional" Focus (2020)